AlexsLemonade/scpca-nf/external-instructions.md

 Each folder should be named with a unique ID, corresponding to the [`scpca_run_id` column of the metadata file](#prepare-the-metadata-file).
 Any sequencing runs that contain multiple libraries must be demultiplexed and FASTQ files must be placed into separate distinct folders, with distinct run IDs as the folder name.
 If the same sequencing library was sequenced across multiple flow cells (e.g., to increase coverage), all FASTQ files should be combined into the same folder.
-If a library has a corresponding CITE-seq library and therefore a separate set of FASTQ files, the FASTQ files corresponding to the CITE-seq library should be in their own folder, with a unique run ID.
+If a library has a corresponding ADT library and therefore a separate set of FASTQ files, the FASTQ files corresponding to the ADT library should be in their own folder, with a unique run ID.

 ## Prepare the metadata file